 So unless you have a friend who wants to part with one, or find one kept meticulously in a garage by a collector (and you want to pay the premium for that), let’s look at Gen 2 Hayabusas as a start.

 The first revision to the Suzuki Hayabusa was in 2007, for the 2008 model year, known as a Gen 2 Hayabusa.

 The changes to the Gen 2 Hayabusa included

-- A minor re-styling of the body (thankfully preserving what made the second gen great)
+- A minor re-styling of the body (thankfully preserving what made the first gen great)

 - Fine-tuning of the engine’s head and pistons, increasing stroke to 65mm (from 63mm), overall displacement to 1,340cc (from 1,299 cc) and compression to 12.5:1 (from 11:1), thus increasing power to 197 hp at the crank (up from 173 hp).
 This included lighter pistons and rods.
 (See our guide to displacement, bore, and stroke)

 - Modifications to the valves and exhaust to suit the engine changes